 Absolute primary JNT at low temperatures requires the measurement of the power spectral density on a noise source with an exactly known impedance Z(f), which generally may be frequency dependent.
 The noise source is usually made of a high-purity metal containing negligible amounts of magnetic impurities to ensure a temperature-independent impedance.
 At low temperatures, the noise signals are very small and preferably measured with a sensor based on a superconducting quantum interference device (SQUID).
 In the evaluated frequency band, the electronic transfer function of the whole circuit including the noise source and the SQUID sensor must be precisely determined.
-Relative combined standard uncertainties of order $1 \times 10^{-3}$ have been achieved for thermodynamic temperatures determined by absolute primary low-temperature JNT.
-Details are found in the appendix "Low-temperature Johnson noise thermometry" and the references therein.
+Relative combined standard uncertainties of order 1×10^{-3} have been achieved for thermodynamic temperatures determined by absolute primary low-temperature JNT.
+Details are found in the annex "Low-temperature Johnson noise thermometry" and the references therein.
+See also Qu et al. [8] and Flowers-Jacobs et al. [9].